Plant engineering respecting the ATEX-Directive

 What does that mean to the manufacturer?

 On the machines have to be taken special safety measures respective to the different applications.
-To HAAS as manufacturer has been attested and certified by TÜV SÜD Product Service the maintenance of a quality assurance system for our products, which corresponds to the annex IV of the directive 2014/34/EU.
+To HAAS as manufacturer has been attested and certified by TÜV SÜD Product Service the maintenance of a quality assurance system for our products.

 In which way ATEX is implemented by HAAS?